lwcorp/lwmenu/README.md

 * For those who don't like tray icons, you can uncomment `;hidetrayicon=1` to run without it.
 * You can define registry values, folders and files to delete after the launched program exists.
 If that program expects certain registry values/folders/files to exist before it runs, you can have blank entries creasted automatically by appending the values with `+` (e.g. registry=+HKCU\Software\Test) or also use `backuppath=some_folder` (e.g. `backuppath=.` or `backuppath=c:\folder\backup`), which will automatically backup and restore before/after running the program.
   * For registry entries specifically, you can skip a whole backup and just create basic entries like `registry=+HKCU\Software\advanced,accept,1`
-* If you like to just trick a non portable program, you can define `symlink_link=` and `symlink_target=` to link a non portable file/folder into writing into a portable - note this requires defining `backuppath=` and running the entire launcher as an administrator.
+* If you like to just trick a non portable program, you can define (multiple) `symlink=symlink|target` to link a non portable file/folder into writing into a portable - note this requires defining `backuppath=` and running the entire launcher as an administrator.
 This spares the extra write action and possible data loss of backup and restore!
+Likewise, you can define (multiple) `setenv=variable|value` to fake environmetal variables during the session.
+* You can run a program after another program by using `buttonafter=X` (e.g. `buttonafter=4` will run button 4 after another button) and it's possible to chain multiple buttons like that - you can use `hidefrommenu=1` to hide such buttons from the menu
 * If you like to experiment, you can define `simulate=1` inside entries or run the whole launcher with `/simulate` command line parameter).
 Clicking buttons in that mode will just report would would have happened instead of actually doing anything.

 Examples are included in the download.